Jens Böhrnsen

 Jens Böhrnsen (born 12 June 1949) is a German politician of the SPD who served as President of the Senate and Mayor of Bremen from 2005 to 2015.
-From 1 November 2009 until 31 October 2010 he was President of the Bundesrat.
+From 1 November 2009 until 31 October 2010, he was President of the Bundesrat.
 As such, he was acting head of state of Germany from the resignation of President Horst Köhler on 31 May 2010 until the election of Christian Wulff on 30 June 2010.
-Böhrnsen resigned in 2015 after his party sustained losses in state parliament election.
+Böhrnsen resigned in 2015 after his party sustained losses in the state parliament election.

 Böhrnsen is a lawyer by profession and served as a judge in Bremen from 1978 to 1995, when he became a full-time politician.

 Background

 Böhrnsen was born on 12 June 1949 in Gröpelingen, then a workers' district of Bremen, to parents active in the Social Democratic Party of Germany (SPD) and labor unions.
 His father, Gustav Böhrnsen, a communist turned social democrat, was also an SPD politician and served as chairman of the SPD group in the Parliament of Bremen 1968–1971.
 Jens Böhrnsen joined the SPD in 1967.
 At the University of Kiel, he studied law, and concluded his studies with the first Staatsexamen in 1973, and the second Staatsexamen in 1977 at the University of Hamburg.
 He worked as an assessor in Bremen's administration, thereafter as a judge for 17 years, before he was elected to the Parliament of Bremen (Bürgerschaft).